justin-m-johnson/homelab/README.md

 #### 0 - Development Environment Files
 The Development Environment folder includes a Development Container and the .pre-commit-config.yaml file.
 Learn more about [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers),  [Pre-Commit](https://pre-commit.com/)

-#### 1-Ansible-Infrastructure
-This folder is for provisioning infrastructure using Ansible.
-Modify the files as needed.

-#### 1.5 - Terraform-Infrastructure
+#### 1 - Terraform-Infrastructure
-This folder will soon replace the Ansible infrastructure configuration.
 Terraform will manage IaC, while Ansible will handle software and configuration provisioning post-Terraform application.

 #### 2-Ansible-Provision
 These scripts provision the VMs created by the 1.5 - Terraform-Infrastructure folder.